qy-feng/Structured-Semantic-Alignment/README.md

-# MIS-Score
+# Semantic Contrastive Testing

-A new metric for evaluating the semantic consistency and robustness of multi-modal image synthesis models.
+A new method for evaluating the semantic consistency and robustness of multi-modal image synthesis models.

-More results will be available soon.
+More resources will be available soon.